cerb/cerb.github.io/_posts/2017/02/2017-02-27-Private-shared-workspaces-with-roles.md

 ---
+title: 'Tip: Private shared workspaces with roles'
+excerpt: Use roles to share private workspaces with specific workers from different groups.
+summary: This page provides guidance on creating private shared workspaces in Cerb, focusing on the different ownership types and their permissions.
+It explains how app-owned, role-owned, group-owned, and worker-owned workspaces function, particularly emphasizing the flexibility of role-owned workspaces for sharing with select workers across different groups.
+The page also includes a step-by-step process for admins to create a new role, assign it to workers or groups, and use it to manage workspace ownership and access.
 layout: post
-title: "Tip: Private shared workspaces with roles"
-excerpt: Use roles to share private workspaces with specific workers from different groups.
 author: The Cerb Team
-date: 2017-02-27 16:00:00 -0700
+date: "2017-02-27 16:00:00 -0700"
 permalink: /tips/private-shared-workspaces-with-roles/
 tags: cerb tips mailbag
 ---